Thoroughly read all of the introductory pages (including this one!) before proceeding.

 Homebrew usually refers to software that is not authorized by Nintendo.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In most cases, running homebrew on your device is 100% free using just the Nintendo 3DS Sound app.
+In many cases, running homebrew on your device is 100% free using just the Nintendo 3DS Sound app.
 There are also various other exploits in commercial games and the browser to get homebrew running.

 What is Custom Firmware?

 Custom Firmware (“CFW”) enables you to use more advanced hacks that userland homebrew can’t easily do.
 For instance, signature patches let you install unsigned titles that appear right on your HOME Menu.

 CFW can be set up on any console on any version (but may require additional tools / accessories for versions >11.3.0).

 What does this guide install?